pontarius/pontarius-xmpp/README.md

 be able to build Pontarius XMPP.
 On Debian, you will need to install the *libicu-dev* package.
 In Fedora, the package is called *libicu-devel*.

+_Note to GHC 7.0 users:_ You will need *cabal-install*, version *0.14.0* or
+higher, or the build will fail with an "unrecognized option:
+--disable-benchmarks" error.
+The versions *1.16.0* and higher might not build on your system; if so, install *0.14.0* with "cabal install cabal-install-0.14.0".

 The first thing to do is to import the modules that we are going to use.
 We are also using the OverloadedStrings LANGUAGE pragma in order to be able to type
 <code>Text</code> values like strings.